lpg2709/userscript-lpg/README.md

+# Scripts in this repository

+All scripts needed tampermonkey.

-# Request in Console
+## Request in Console

 Script to make request from console bowser.

-Needed tampermonkey
+## Full-page-youtube-video

+When called, open the video in new tab with full size.

+## Fixed Webplayer Spotify

+Fix the player of spotify, on bottom.